antiboredom/audiogrep/README.md

 Audiogrep
 =========

 Audiogrep transcribes audio files and then creates "audio supercuts" based on search phrases.
+It uses [CMU Pocketsphinx](http://cmusphinx.sourceforge.net/) for speech-to-text and [pydub](http://pydub.com/) to stitch things together.

 ##Requirements
 Clone this repository, and then install the other requirements.